sheraadams/Cpp-and-Java-Data-Structures-Examples/README.md

 ### XCode Usage

-1. Open a terminal in the project directory
+1. Open a terminal in the project directory and run the code:

 ```bash
 mkdir build